 - Payment of VAT for the last three months that apply

-- Document approved by the local authorities that approve the investment being done in the country
+- The document approved by the local authorities that approve the investment being done in the country

 I hope you’ve found this article on how to get residency in Chile to be helpful.
 For more information, or for assistance with residency in Chile or elsewhere, please contact us.